 The Kaza side (via Losar and Kunzum Pass) is more predictable in July.
 This route runs through the rain shadow zone, so it stays relatively dry even when it is raining heavily in other parts of Himachal.

-The Manali side (via Rohtang, Gramphu, and Batal) is the tricky one.
+The Manali side (via Atal Tunnel, Gramphu, and Batal) is the tricky one.
 This route crosses areas that get direct monsoon moisture.
 Landslides, water crossings, and slush patches are common in July, especially in the first half.
 Road closures of a few hours to a couple of days are not unusual.

 If you want to understand when Chandratal typically opens and how the season builds up, that guide breaks it down year by year.